 The following types of submissions are accepted for review:

-We require everyone who wishes to submit their work to the conference to submit an extended abstract describing the proposed paper, work in progress, presentation, etc. The extended abstract should follow APA style 7th edition and contain a minimum of 1000 words and a maximum of 1500 words.
-Abstracts can contain figures, tables and/or images which are not included in the word count.
-The references are not included in the word count as well and strict adherence to the conference template of submission is encouraged.
-Please submit your abstract as text within the form below AND within your attached Word or PDF document submission.
+We require everyone who wishes to submit their work to the conference to submit a proposal/abstract for review of not more than 500 words.
+The abstract should follow APA style 7th edition.
+Please submit your proposal/abstract as text within the form below AND within your attached Word or PDF document submission.

 Extended abstracts of all submissions are subject to double-blind review by two members of the conference Academic Committee for each submission to ensure they meet the standards and follow the requirements.